 Additionally, he has worked as a Photographer, Videographer and Producer for UN Habitat, Columbia University and Publicaciones Semana of Colombia.

-Oscar is currently specializing his cinematography work with drones, teaching as an Adjunct Professor of Filmmaking at The New School and working as a freelancer in video and photojournalism for the Associated Press at the United Nations and Notimex, a National News Agency of Mexico.
+Oscar is currently an Adjunct Professor of Filmmaking at The New School, an Instructor of visual storytelling for the Oral History MA program at Columbia University and working as an independent contractor in video and photojournalism for the Associated Press at the United Nations.
+He is currently specializing his cinematography work and filmmaking with drones.

 Tech Workshop: Essential DSLR